 Nightmare Fuel / Independence Day

 The destruction of NYC, Washington, and Los Angeles, which ends the first act.
 Imagine being on the ground, watching those hovering spaceships open up at the center and shoot a beam down, believing it to be a welcome message from the aliens.
 Then the building the ship is under disintegrates inhumanly fast and a wall of fire starts moving outwards in every direction, obliterating everything in its path and hurling cars away.
 It is a fireball you can't outrun.
 Critics at the time praised this scene for its haunting realism, which became even more hauntingly real on 9/11 five years later.
-Marketing for Independence Day: Resurgence reveals this happened world wide in 30 other cities; imagine being in London, Moscow or Paris, watching that wall of fire advance, destroying everything in its path.
+Marketing for Independence Day: Resurgence reveals this happened world wide in 33 other cities at the same time; imagine being in London, Moscow or Paris, watching that wall of fire advance, destroying every single thing in its path.

 The novel effectively describes the devastation as "a hurricane, a flood, and an atomic bomb all rolled into one."